SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 -32000 · cap_exceededAny limit on this page — the rate limiter, a daily search budget, or the concurrency cap.
 The error object carries JSON-RPC code -32000 with the machine-readable code "cap_exceeded".
 Back off and retry; a daily quota won't clear until the window resets.Caps & quotas

--32601 · Method not foundThe tool exists, but not on your tier — for example search_case_law on Free, or workflow tools on Premium.
+-32601 · Method not foundThe tool exists, but not on your tier — for example search_guidance on Free, or document-workflow tools on Premium.
 Tier-hidden tools are also absent from tools/list, so a well-behaved AI client never calls them.
 Retrying never helps.Tier-hidden tools

 cap_exceeded is the machine-readable signal — pattern-match this rather than parsing the message.
 If you see -32601, check tools/list: the gateway only advertises the tools your tier can actually call.